seehuhn/go-pdf/examples/font-types/NOTES.md

 The font data is embedded via the `FontFile2` entry in the font descriptor.
 Only a subset of the TrueType tables is required for embedded fonts.

-The encoding used in PDF content streams is described by a combination of the `Encoding` entry in the font dictionary, the `cmap` table in the TrueType, and the symbolic/nonsymbolic flags in the font descriptor.
+Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyphs is described by a `cmap` table in the TrueType font.

 ## Glyf-based OpenType Fonts (PDF 1.6)